A thought experiment:

 What if Ottawa treated speed limits like development applications?

-Recently, our City’s Planning Committee has been happily rubber-stamping rezoning applications from large developers for skyscraper condo buildings – even though they are double, triple, or even quadruple Official Plan and Community Design Plan guidelines.
+Recently, dosage our City’s Planning Committee has been happily rubber-stamping rezoning applications from large developers for skyscraper condo buildings – even though they are double, pills triple, or even quadruple Official Plan and Community Design Plan guidelines.
 So I wondered: what if we treated other urban regulations the same way?
 After all, they all get in the way of growth, don’t they?BY DAVID RAVELY, THE O-TOWN CITY-ZEN, JULY 11, 2012

 In the quiet urban neighbourhood of Placid Park, more than 750 giant cement trucks a day will now be able to drive at up to 130 km/h through small residential streets.
 “Maximum 40km/h” signs will remain in place for residents and all other vehicles, but Devco Cement trucks will now be allowed to travel at more than three times the posted speed.